 Don't: Roll your eyes at questions you've probably heard a thousand times.
 No, it's not cheating; no, it's not polygamy; no, I don't sleep with animals.
 Just grin and bear it.

-Do: Give them some space.
-A lot of the time after disclosing the nature your relationship, someone might need time to think about it.
-Even if they don't seem too surprised or put-off, you still want to move slowly.
+Do: Give them some space; a lot of the time, after disclosing the nature of your relationship, someone might need time to think about it.
+Even if they don't seem too surprised or put off, you still want to move slowly.
 This kind of relationship gets complicated very quickly, and you want to make sure everyone's needs are met.